davesheldon/nap/docs/reference/file-types/requests.md

 `object`.
 Optional.

 A set of HTTP request headers to include.
 Any number of headers may be included as YAML properties.

+### `cookies` - HTTP request cookies

+`object`.
+Optional.

+A set of HTTP cookies to include.
+Any number of cookies and values may be included as YAML properties.

 ### `body` - HTTP request body